PiTiLeZarD/TrelloCMS/README.md

-# TrelloCRM
+# TrelloCMS

-TrelloCRM is a concept for now.
+TrelloCMS is a concept for now.
 Just trying to suss out if I can use Trello and eleventy to generate a static website

 For now, create a .env file with: